jevinskie/iphone-elite/ZiPhone/README.txt

 *Added Windows batch files for n00bs*

+NOTE to IPSF (or geohot freeipsf) USERS:

+ipsf "method" corrupts the seczone.
+And baseband 4.03 KNOWS that :)
+So.. thank ipsf team for this you iphone, for now is "tied" to baseband 4.02.
+Then don't use -b option but -u option in ziphone after a full DFU mode restore to 1.1.3.

 ClickHereX3.9.bat Will call Ziphone -u -j -a (use with iphones that were < 1.1.1 OOB)

 ClickHereX4.6.bat will call Ziphone -b -j -a (Downgrades bootloader be warned, use for iphone > 1.1.2)